So what are the things to do in Florence in December 2016? For the holidays there's plenty going on!

 There are free outdoor concerts in several of the city's squares, something for everyone really...

-The headliner for the evening is Irene Grande - one of Italy's biggest pop singers - performing in Piazza Pitti, with various opening bands and DJ set.
+The big event for New Year's Eve is happening at Piazzale Michelangelo, recently renovated and off-limits to traffic, this is one of the city's most famous squares with its gorgeous view of the Florence skyline.
+Headliner for the evening is Italian singer Marco Mengoni, along with various opening bands and DJ set.
 In piazza San Lorenzo the international artist Sarah Jane Morris will be performing along with the jazz ensemble Tentet Swing with Nico Gori.
 Love gospel music?
 Head over to piazza Santissima Annunziata for live performances.
-And for classical music lovers conductor Giuseppe Lanzetta brings his orchestra for the traditional concert in piazza Signoria (see above).
+And for classical music lovers conductor Giuseppe Lanzetta brings his orchestra for the traditional concert in piazza Signoria.

 All concerts are free of charge and open air.